smithavijayan/meetmyhobbies/topics/samples.md

 - Reviewing and revisiting the project plan to assess the priorities during planning meeting
 - Creating the prototype
 - Providing demo of the prototype
-- Implementing the improvement sugggestions and merging the changes
+- Implementing the improvement suggestions and merging the changes
 - Proceeding similarly with all planned features until the end of all planned iterations
 - Holding a system demo
 - Conducting the release milestone meeting

 There are several tools and processes that help up to carry out all project status tracking tasks.
-The most frequently used tool across several enterprises is the Altassian's JIRA.
+The most frequently used tool across several enterprises is the Atlassian's JIRA.

 # A procedure topic